Our Mission & Vision

 How are you funded?

 We are funded entirely by donors—made up of individuals and churches—who believe in our vision and feel called to help us achieve it.
-Some give monthly, some quarterly, and some on a project-by-project basis.
+Some give monthly, and some on a project-by-project basis.
 Through these donations, God provides the funding we need to do the projects He puts on our hearts.

 What are your biggest needs?